section-engineering-education/engineering-education/content/articles/paytm-loading/index.md

 Consider a list of similar sub-elements in a given element for instance a `<li></li>` elements.
 We might need to style an individual list element differently.
 We use the `:nth-child()` property for such a case.
 It takes a single style and applies it to all elements in a given list that match the specified pattern.

 ### Working on the styles
-At this point, you should have understood how different components are applied in this tutorial.
+At this point, you should understand how different components are applied in this tutorial.
 First, we need to create a CSS file and add our CSS snippets to style the webpage appropriately.

 Then, in the static folder created at the application's root folder, create a new folder called `CSS` then another file in the CSS folder called `main.css`.
 Here is where all the styling will be scripted.